-Drawing inspiration from a street named after King Wenceslas before winter’s icy grip takes hold, *Brightly Shone the Moon* begins with organ melodies that evoke memories of Cannell’s childhood Christmases spent in Norfolk’s Methodist chapels.The soundscape created by her fiddle weaves around the customary folk melody “O Christmas Tree/O Tannenbaum,” conjuring images reminiscent of a snow globe filled with swirling memories seeking too settle.
+Inspired by a street named after King Wenceslas before winter’s chill fully sets in, *Brightly Shone the Moon* opens with organ harmonies that evoke memories of Cannell’s childhood Christmases spent within Norfolk’s Methodist chapels.
+The soundscape crafted by her fiddle intertwines with the customary folk tune “O Christmas Tree/O Tannenbaum,” conjuring images akin to a snow globe filled with swirling memories yearning to settle.

-Finding Beauty Amidst Despair
+Finding Light Amidst darkness

 This collection transcends mere festive gatherings or tree decorations; it serves as an ethereal guide through time itself—where fragments of ancient songs illuminate paths like Christingles during dark nights.

-This Month’s Notable Releases
+This Month’s Highlighted Releases

 -

-The innovative project by Anna Pidgorna, titled *invented Folksongs* (Redshift), emerges from her travels back to Ukraine where she engaged with traditional music practitioners while infusing folk idioms into her avant-garde style.
+The innovative project by Anna Pidgorna, titled *Invented Folksongs* (Redshift), emerges from her travels back to Ukraine where she engaged with traditional music practitioners while infusing folk idioms into her avant-garde style.
 Tracks like “Drown in Depth” showcase raw energy while others such as “What Else Can I Give Him?” express profound yearning.

 -

-Dropping just ahead of Hanukkah celebrations is Michael Winograd‘s live album *Plays Tanz!* (Borscht Beat).
-This vibrant performance pays homage to Dave Tarras’ iconic klezmer record from1955 alongside Musiker Brothers—a fusion marrying Ashkenazi Jewish instrumental traditions with jazz influences.
+Dropping just ahead of Hanukkah celebrations is Michael Winograd‘s live album *Plays Tanz!* (Borscht Beat).This vibrant performance pays homage to Dave Tarras’ iconic klezmer record from1955 alongside Musiker brothers—a fusion marrying Ashkenazi Jewish instrumental traditions with jazz influences.

 -

-*Joy Unlimited* by IWinter Wonderband*,self-released by musicians Jennifer Crook,Maclaine Colston,Saul Rose,and Beth Porter offers delightful renditions including their take on “Shepherds Are The Cleverest Lads,” inspired by Watersons’ interpretations along with boo Hewerdine’s New Year anthem.
+*Joy Unlimited* by IWinter Wonderband*, self-released by musicians Jennifer Crook, Maclaine Colston, Saul Rose, and Beth Porter offers delightful renditions including their take on “Shepherds Are The Cleverest Lads,” inspired by Watersons’ interpretations along with Boo Hewerdine’s New Year anthem.